marmelab/argos/README.md

 - NAME: the name of the measure
 - COMMAND: the command to measure: this must be a docker command
 - RUN_QUANTITY: the number of command execution, argos need to execute the command several times in order to get an average measure.

+### Stop the App

+Use `make stop` to stop the server and the database.

+### See the Logs

+If the app is not workings as expected, you can see the logs by using `make logs`.